Childbirth is an intense and often wondrous experience, and it changes a woman’s halachic status.

 2) The couple should request that the wife be kept as covered as possible, or that a screen be placed between her upper and lower body.
 (This is done routinely for cesarean deliveries and thus should not be difficult to arrange).

-3) The husband should not touch his wife unless no one else is available to help her.
+3) Once the woman has become niddah, her husband should not touch her unless no one else is available to help her.